Like with us adults, toddlers should also have a comfy pillow to get a good night’s sleep.

 This organic toddler pillow measures 13 x 18 inches.
 It’s the standard recommended size for a toddler pillow and children from 2 to 5 years old.

 It’s also ergonomically designed and chiropractor-recommended.
-This toddler pillow is tested to give proper head, neck, and spinal support for a good night’s sleep!
+This organic toddler pillow is tested to give proper head, neck, and spinal support for a good night’s sleep!

 - GOTS certified organic cotton materials are safe for toddlers